makoto/gtt/README.md

 | token_distribution | shows token distribution histogram |
 | your_eth | shows your eth balance as a line chart |
 | your_tokens | shows your token balance as a line chart |

-## Todo

-- add better welcome message.
-- save eth address so that you don't have to ask every time.

-## Nice to have

-- Prompt all available commands at init.
-- Save eth account so that you don't have to type for every command. => Depending on https://github.com/status-im/status-react/pull/1271
-- Allow users to scan barcode => Try `statusAPI.dispatch("webview-scan-qr", {callback: function(data) {...}});` https://github.com/status-im/wallet/blob/develop/src/cljs/token/transaction/page.cljs#L8
-- Try to `sendMessage` => Depending on https://github.com/status-im/status-react/pull/1272

 ## FAQ